 Security for the Studio City Project Facility and any hedging related thereto includes, among other things, first-ranking security over all or substantially all of the assets of each company in the Group, including a mortgage of certain land.
 Certain contractual counterparties, including Melco Crown Macau, are required to enter into direct agreements with certain of the finance parties under the Studio City Project Facility, which will modify the operation of their contracts, including the rights of the parties thereunder.
-In the case of Melco Crown Macau, a direct agreement was entered into in November 2013 with certain of the finance parties under the studio City Project Facility (after an agreed period following enforcement of the security) (and not reinvest) a portion of the revenues from its operation of the Studio City Casino.
+In the case of Melco Crown Macau, a direct agreement was entered into in November 2013 with certain of the finance parties under the Studio City Project Facility pursuant to which a right may arise to retain (after an agreed period following enforcement of the security) (and not reinvest) a portion of the revenues from its operation of the Studio City Casino.